 Our beautiful 100-acre campus, with its historic architecture, is set in thriving Westchester County, New York.
 Life at Manhattanville blends the leisurely pace of suburbia with the rich cultural resources and fast pace of New York City, which is less than 30 miles away.

-Type of college: Founded in 1841, Manhattanville College is a private, coeducational college drawing its student body from more than 50 different countries and 30 states.
+Type of school: Founded in 1841, Manhattanville College is a private, coeducational college drawing its student body from more than 50 different countries and 35 states.
 Manhattanville offers more than 50 academic concentrations in a curriculum that nurtures intellectual curiosity and independent thinking.